testit-tms/api-client-golang/README.md

 ## Examples

-Please follow the [installation](#installation) instruction and execute the following Java code:
+Please follow the [installation](#installation) instruction and execute the following Golang code:

 ```go
 import (